sdras/awesome-actions/README.md

 - [Send an Embed Message to Discord](https://github.com/sarisia/actions-status-discord)
 - [Keep Your PRs in Sync With Teamwork Tasks](https://github.com/Teamwork/github-sync)
 - [Send Microsoft Teams Notification](https://github.com/opsless/ms-teams-github-actions)
+- [Notify New Pull Requests to Google Chats Room](https://github.com/ipacheco-uy/actions-chat) - Notify a Google Chats Room when a PR has been created with a nice card.

 ### Deployment